skunkforce/ai_omnAIProject_doc/README.md

 A representation of the OmniView software structure can be found in the OmniView-Product-Vision Document which is linked in the repository under sw/OmniView-Product-Vision.

-The documentation of the OmniView Software Code and the Softwarecode itself can be found in the OmniView repository which is linked under sw/OmniView.
+The documentation of the OmniView Software Code and the Softwarecode itself can be found in the OmniView repository which is linked under sw/OmniView and sw/ai_OmniViewSW_doc.

 The documentation of the used API's can be found under sw/API/file.
 Currently only the documentation for the FFT API exists.